pascomnet/documentation/site/content/client-desktop-userguide/remotecontrol/_index.en.md

 ![Dockingstation](dockingstation.jpg?width=60%)
 </br>

-If you use your mobile device in a **docking station**, the call can be seamlessly transferred from the **pascom Desktop Client** to the mobile phone, as the mobile device is in charging mode and the display is usually switched on.
-This works for both **Android** and **iOS** devices.
+If you use your mobile device in a **docking station**, the call can be seamlessly transferred from the **pascom Desktop Client** to the mobile phone.

+1. If the pascom mobile app is open during the charging process, the display of your mobile device does not turn off.

+2. Thus, you have a complete desktop client replacement on your smartphone.

+3. This works for both **Android** and **iOS** devices.

 </br>